Thank you sooo much. You are always there as a friend and Barb I appreciate it more than you'll ever…

 Constantine called a general council of the church in the small town of Nicaea.
 Eighteen hundred bishops were invited from across the empire, and each bishop was allowed to bring two other church leaders and three slaves.
 Traveling conditions were difficult, and fewer than 400 bishops assembled, most from the eastern realm.
 Many bore marks of persecution.
 Some were scholars; some were shepherds.
 Into this motley crew stepped Emperor Constantine, wearing high-heeled scarlet boots, a purple robe, long hair, and a short beard.

-The creed was adopted, and the doctrine of Christ’s divine nature—a belief both essential and unique to Christianity—was formally affirmed for the first time.
+The creed was adopted, and the doctrine of Christ’s divine nature—an essential and unique belief in Christianity—was formally affirmed for the first time.

 |Christ is exactly like God, who cannot be seen.
 He is the first-born Son, superior to all creation.
 Everything was created by him, everything in heaven and on earth, everything seen and unseen, including all forces and powers, and all rulers and authorities. … He is the head of his body … the church.
 (Colossians 1:15,16,18a)|